If you’ve always wanted to make your creative side hustle dreams come true, read on and be inspired.

 Many of us lust after a more creative life.
 Bogged down in the day-to-day of corporate culture, parenting or study, you might be forgiven for wondering if there’s something more to life, something to feed your soul and hopefully, earn a living from.

-This is the first of our five-part feature introducing a bunch of women who have been able to turn their passion, their art and/or their creative ability into a small business that sustains them.
+This is the first of our series introducing a bunch of women who have been able to turn their passion, their art and/or their creative ability into a small business that sustains them.
 There stories are at once the same and different in terms of how they make it all come together.
 We asked them how they did it.

 Who: Jasmin from Lemon Canary